OPQAM/LinuxCommons/BashStuff/IssueREADME.md

 IF I add by hand the commands eval $(ssh-add -s) and ssh-add ~/.ssh/id_rsa then all is fine.
 If a script adds it, it gets auto-removed.
 I don't know where this comes from.
 If I then run ssh-add -l, there is no issue whatsoever.
 The agent sticks and is loaded.

+Fri 11 Nov

+I've had a lot of work elsewhere, so I didn't get to pay all that much attention to this issue.
+The idea, during the weekend is to compare the config files of 2 PCs.